Privacy notice - please read carefully

 Retention period: This varies from cookie to cookie.
 Please see the section on Cookies for details

-2. When you complete the Contact form or the Membership Enquiry form, or you contact a Woodbank committee member or task leader via email, phone, etc.
+2. When you complete the Contact form or the Membership Enquiry form, you contact a Woodbank committee member or task leader via email, phone or letter, or when we contact you

 Lawful basis: Consent